ntoll/ntoll.github.io/posts/on_being_together.md

 collaborations have also been a source of great pain (interactions with aspects of the Python community
 [spring to mind](https://ntoll.org/article/compassion/)).
-As a result, my feelings about about being together have changed significantly over the past couple of years.
+As a result, my feelings about being together have changed significantly over the past couple of years.

 I used to be all about promoting "the community" as a way of being together.